linagora/tmail-flutter/docs/adr/0086-android-composer-draft-loss-on-background.md

 ### Positive

 - Draft content is preserved across Android background kills (both renderer-only and full process), without any user action required.
 On full process kill (RC2), the composer is automatically re-opened on next app launch.
-- Layers 1–4 are **Android-only**. iOS has a less aggressive memory management policy (WKWebView renderer is not independently killable by the OS), so the feature is intentionally scoped to Android to limit complexity.
+- Layers 1–3 are **Android-only**. iOS has a less aggressive memory management policy (WKWebView renderer is not independently killable by the OS), so the feature is intentionally scoped to Android to limit complexity.
 - The fix is additive — no existing save/close/send logic is changed in behaviour.
 - Follows the established Riverpod coexistence pattern (ADR-0085) for the new state logic.
-- Layer 2 (silent server save) gives users a fallback in Drafts even if local cache is unavailable.
 - The `isCleanClose` discriminant ensures intentional discards are not accidentally restored.
 - Cache entries auto-expire after 24 hours — no unbounded Hive growth.